jipolanco/Circulation.jl/README.md

 Note that the script is fully commented and may be easily modified.

-On a normal desktop computer, analysing the full 64³ velocity field using 4 threads should take about 1 second.
+On a modern desktop computer, analysing the full 64³ velocity field using 4 threads should take less than 1 second.

 This will generate a `circulation_NS.h5` file containing the circulation statistics of the field.
 See [Output files](#output-files) below for the typical structure of these files.